MrAviator93/TestGPIO/README.md

 # TEST GPIO
-A simple project that uses a new library
+A simple project that uses a new gpio library for input and output pin interaction.

 # Requirements